Mobile App UI Design and UX Design – Introduction

 What is the common link between apps like Facebook, Amazon, and Uber?
-They are nearly perfect in their nature.
-People tend to assume that any application with a unique offering will also succeed since mainstream applications have been successful.
+They are nearly perfect.
+People assume that any application with a unique offering will succeed since mainstream applications have succeeded.

 Over 25% of apps are only used once and are never used again after they have been downloaded.

-The failure of apps to provide a smooth UI and integrated UX is one of the leading causes behind this.
+The failure of apps to provide a smooth UI and integrated UX is one of the leading causes.
 MySpace, which flopped severely before Facebook took over the globe, had a dreadful user interface.
-Four Square, despite providing a similar service to Yelp, failed to catch on.
+Despite providing a similar service to Yelp, Four Square failed to catch on.

-It’s no longer a differentiating factor to get the foundations of app design correct.
+It’s no longer a differentiating factor to get the foundations of mobile app UI design correct.
 If you cannot provide it, then you will experience customer churn.
-UX Cam estimates that 91% of people who are not satisfied with a product or service abandon it.
+UX Cam estimates that 91% of people unsatisfied with a product or service abandon it.

 Nevertheless, if you want to get them right, you must fully understand the aspects.
 Developers and business owners, for example, often confuse the words user interface and user experience.

 The user interface design is the first thing a user sees, even if the UX isn’t immediately apparent.
-That implies it will have an instant effect on how they view the app.
+That implies it will instantly affect how they view the app.
 The UI designer’s job is to make the interface more brand-friendly.
-Finally, user interface design uses visual cues to assist users in navigating the interface.
+Finally, the mobile app UI design uses visual cues to assist users in navigating the interface.

 A good user interface should include the following elements: